 Studying in the United States is an expensive endeavor, and if you're wondering how much college costs in the US, you've come to the right place.
 In this article, we'll cover the costs and fees you should know, including tuition rates at American universities, the average university tuition in the US, the types of rates that may affect your bill and more.
-Now that you understand how fees work and how to plan them, you can stick to a budget and be prepared for all the expenses included in your U.S. college bill.
-UU.
-In addition, most American universities include a fee and financial aid calculator on their websites, which you can use to get a rough idea of the total cost of the program in which you want to study.
+Now that you understand how fees work and how to plan them, you can stick to a budget and be prepared for all the expenses included in your US college bill.
+Most American universities include a fee and financial aid calculator on their websites, which you can use to get a rough idea of the total cost of the program in which you want to study.
 Expenses such as room, food, medical coverage and travel, along with the tuition fee must be taken into account when calculating the estimated cost of studying in the US.